geojeff/sproutcore-utils/deploy/fabric-all/README.md

 typically consists of several directories, apps, for the applications, and frameworks, for dependencies of the applications. sc-build is run within the development area to produce minified javascript and css files to tmp/build/sc.
-The sc directory contains subdirectories for each app, storing the minified files under a "hash" directory.
-The hash is a long alphanumeric string, unique for each build, and doubling as the name of the containing directory.
+The sc directory contains subdirectories for each app, storing the minified files under a *hash* directory.
+The *hash* is a long alphanumeric string, unique for each build, and doubling as the name of the containing directory.
 For example, after sc-build, you could have this for a Sproutcore app called myapp:

         ../project/tmp/build/sc/myapp/myapp/en/bb2cb971f4f39dab7bdcfb7707ca1d24188a503/

-and in this "hash" directory, you might find:
+and in this hash directory, you might find:

     * index.html
     * javascript.js